-Lakshmi holds a PhD in Classics from the University of Chicago.
+Lakshmi holds a BA in Classics from Northwestern University and a PhD in Classics from the University of Chicago.
 She received a Rome Prize in Ancient Studies from the American Academy in Rome in 2014 and was a Visiting Assistant Professor of Classics at Trinity College from 2016-2018.
 She is currently a postdoctoral fellow in Harvard University's Department of the Classics.

-Lakshmi's research examines how cultural change occurred in colonial environments of the Roman Empire in the absence of state actors.
-Her forthcoming dissertation book, Romans Abroad: Associations of Roman Citizens from the Second Century BCE to the Third Century CE, identifies the logics by which groups of Roman merchants in non-Roman communities constructed and expressed their identity as members of an imperialist diaspora.
-Her research interests also include literary representations of foreign women in the Roman Empire, such as Cleopatra and Boudicca, and the reception of classics in British India.
+Lakshmi's research interests include cultural change in the provinces of the Roman Empire; the presence of Romans in India; and the reception of classics in colonial India.
+Her forthcoming dissertation book, Romans Abroad: Associations of Roman Citizens from the Second Century BCE to the Third Century CE, identifies the logics by which groups of Roman merchants in non-Roman communities constructed and expressed their identity as members of an imperialist diaspora to explore how colonial power spread in the Roman Empire in the absence of state actors.

 - "Mobility."
 In A Cultural History of Western Empires, ed.
 Carlos Noreña.
 Bloomsbury UK, 2018 (forthcoming in print).